 Endodontic therapy, also known as root canal therapy, is a dentistry procedure of an infected or inflamed tooth.
 The procedure is carried out in the nerve or pulp chamber of the tooth.
 This area is important during a tooth’s growth and development.
 However, once a tooth is fully mature it can survive without the chamber because it continues to be nourished by the tissues surrounding it.
 After endodontic therapy the patient will no longer feel any pain in that area because the nerve tissue has been removed and the infection has been eradicated.

-Though some people may not have symptoms, the most common signs to look for are pain; a tooth that is very sensitive to temperature changes, tenderness to touch and chewing, discoloration of the tooth, swelling, drainage and tenderness in the lymph nodes as well as bone and gingival tissues.
+Though some people may not have symptoms, the most common signs to look for are pain such as when a tooth that is very sensitive to temperature changes, tenderness to touch and chewing, discoloration of the tooth, swelling, drainage and tenderness in the lymph nodes as well as bone and gingival tissues.
 If you’re unsure, it’s best to be evaluated by your dentist.

 Endodontic care is the best way to save a natural tooth.
 The tooth is restored and can function just like any other tooth.
 Saving the natural tooth should always be the first choice when dental care is needed.